Measuring the Consolidation of DNS and Web Hosting Providers: Introduction

 \section{Introduction}

 The success of the Internet can be partially attributed to its distributed design.
 Indeed, distributing services over infrastructures across many parties has contributed to the relative security, resiliency, and accessibility of the Internet.
-Over the past several years, however, control of Internet infrastructure is becoming consolidated in fewer organizations and entities.
-In particular, two critical aspects of Internet service---DNS hosting and web hosting---were once naturally distributed but are now increasingly operated by relatively few providers.
-Various organizations, including the Internet Society, have expressed concern over the potentially negative ramifications of this so-called {Internet consolidation}: {\em ``The fact that a few corporations dominate large parts of the Internet is not news.
+Over the past several years, however, control of Internet infrastructure has begun to consolidate in fewer organizations than before.
+In particular, two critical aspects of Internet service---DNS and web hosting---were once naturally distributed but are now increasingly operated by relatively few providers.
+Various organizations, including the Internet Society, have expressed concern over the potentially negative effects of this so-called {Internet consolidation}: {\em ``The fact that a few corporations dominate large parts of the Internet is not news.
 Today, a handful of actors play a significant role in our increasingly-connected societies.
 In this context it’s important to consider what the implications of those trends are, not only from an economic perspective but also in terms of how they may shape the Internet in coming years.''}~\cite{internetsociety}